-‘Imagine the signal we are sending to world’, says SC on Delhi air pollution
+‘Imagine the signal we are sending to world’, says Supreme Court on Delhi air pollution

 Farmers burning stubble in neighbouring states is also considered a factor in rising air pollution but the Centre had told the Supreme Court last week that burning of farm waste accounted for just 10% of the emissions on an average through the year.

+He said a statistical model was needed to allow taking anticipatory measures to control air pollution.
+To this, Mehta said the Centre would not wait for the air pollution level to turn severe.

+Ramana pointed out that the AQI at that moment was 318, not 290.
+“There were a lot of expectations that the government will do something [to curb air pollution],” he said.
+“But major reason for reduction is wind.”

-During Wednesday’s hearing, senior advocate Vikas Singh, appearing for petitioner, told the court that according to a media report, farmers were not being fined for stubble burning in Punjab in view of the upcoming elections.
+Senior advocate Vikas Singh, appearing for petitioner, told the court that according to a media report, farmers were not being fined for stubble burning in Punjab in view of the upcoming elections.

 The court, however, said that it was not concerned with the matter and cannot micromanage such things.

-On stubble burning, Chief Justice NV Ramana suggested that the administration go talk to farmers, involve scientists and take a decision on it.
+On stubble burning, Ramana reiterated his earlier observation about apathy among bureaucrats to address the problem.

+“We are using common sense to discuss the issues,” he said.
+“What is the central and state bureaucracy doing?
+Why can’t they go to the fields, talk to farmers and scientists and devise a permanent solution to prevent stubble burning.”

-The court also directed the Centre to continue the measures it has taken to control air pollution for the next two to three days.
+The court also directed the Centre, Delhi-NCR states and the air quality management commission to continue the measures it has taken to control air pollution for the next two to three days.
 It said that some restrictions can be lifted if the pollution level comes down to 100.

 The court will now hear the matter on November 29.